-Strengthened national budgetary and planning processes are needed to reduce the disconnect between fiscal and health sector policies this regard, our investigation has highlighted a striking disconnect between overall fiscal and budgetary policies and health sector issues.
+Strengthened National Budgetary and Planning Processes are Needed to Reduce the Disconnect Between Fiscal and Health Sector Policies in the IMF approach that can improve the framework for choices on health spending, it is important to recognize that the IMF role-for good or ill-is always going to be an indirect and secondary one.
+Some critical changes can only be made by national governments, and supported by donors.
+In this regard, our investigation has highlighted a striking disconnect between overall fiscal and budgetary policies and health sector issues.
 Fixing this disconnect will require actions by many stakeholders, not just the IMF, since it involves many different aspects.
 First, as noted, a huge analytical and information gap exists: macro-policy decisions are often made with very little understanding of the likely costs and effects of potential choices for health spending; similarly, discussions on longer-term health policy are often not guided by a clear idea of what the overall budget constraints might be.
 Second, national planning and budgeting capacities-including those of ministries of health-are not strong enough to make meaningful choices on tradeoffs.
 Addressing these analytical and capacity gaps will usually require additional external technical support.
-At the international level, the issue is usually discussed in terms of stronger IMF-World Bank collaboration, but it is much broader than that because the relevant external expertise often lies with other multilateral institutions or bilateral donors.
+At the international level, the issue is usually discussed in terms of stronger IMF-

+While the main focus of the Working Group has been on identifying changes donors.
 Strengthened frameworks are needed for identifying who does what and by when to help governments, with feedback on accountability.
 Third, donors have contributed to the segmentation of budgetary processes.
 Keeping important donor-financed activities outside of the normal budget process tends to weaken national priority setting and creates longer-term fiscal problems if donor priorities do not align well with national priorities.